 A modular system that includes a smart home hub

 So what do you get for $199 in the Wink Lookout package?
 There’s a standard Wink Hub 2, a pair of Z-Wave door/window sensors, one Z-Wave motion sensor and one Z-Wave siren/chime module.
 All of these can be attached walls, doors and windows with included screws, or can be mounted with double-sided tape, also included.
-Additional motion sensors or siren/chime units are $39 each while another door/window sensor costs $29, so you can build out your system as needed.
+Additional motion sensors or siren/chime units are $39 each while another door/window sensor costs $29, so you can build out your system as needed, very similar to the Eye Cloud Camera system.

 I love the design of the motion sensor.
 I call it the eyeball because that’s what it looks like, and it blinks a pleasing blue when it sees movement in its 110-degree field of view.
 The sensor attaches magnetically to its rounded base plate so you can easily adjust the angle.
 And there’s also a flat spot on the sensor back so you can stand it on the floor, a shelf or table if you’d like.
 In the Wink app, you have five different sensitivity settings for the motion sensor; helpful if you have pets.